 justify-content

-The CSS justify-content property defines how the browser distributes space between and around content items along the main-axis of a flex container, and the inline axis of a grid container.
+The CSS justify-content property defines how the browser distributes space between and around content items along the main axis of a flex container and the inline axis of grid and multicol containers.

-The interactive example below demonstrates some of the values using Grid Layout.
+The interactive example below demonstrates some justify-content values using grid layout.

 Try it